smelecrinis/smelecrinis/README.md

 ## 👋 Hi, I'm Silvia :blush:

-I'm a Junior Frontend Developer with a passion for creating intuitive, user-friendly, and visually appealing web applications.
+I'm a Frontend Developer with a passion for creating intuitive, user-friendly, and visually appealing web applications.
 I have hands-on experience with HTML, CSS, JavaScript, and various front-end technologies.